kubernetes/website/content/en/blog/_posts/2023-10-31-Gateway-API-GA/index.md

 a built-in Kubernetes API that can be used for more than just Gateway API.
 Within Gateway API, we've used this resource to safely enable cross-namespace references, and that concept is now being adopted by other SIGs.
-The new version of this API will be owned by SIG-Auth and will likely include at least some modifications as it migrates to a built-in Kubernetes API.
+The new version of this API will be owned by SIG Auth and will likely include at least some modifications as it migrates to a built-in Kubernetes API.

 ### Gateway API at KubeCon + CloudNativeCon